animeshmaji/gsap-animation-pizza/README.md

 # 🍕 Pizza Landing Page

-Landing page moderna de una pizzería, diseñada con un enfoque visual atractivo y animaciones que destacan los ingredientes y el sabor de una buena pizza.
-Hecha con HTML, CSS y JavaScript, utilizando GSAP y ScrollMagic para efectos de movimiento.
+A modern pizzeria landing page, designed with an appealing visual approach and animations that highlight the ingredients and flavor of a good pizza.
+Made with HTML, CSS, and JavaScript, using GSAP and ScrollMagic for motion effects.

 🔗 [🍕 Pizza Landing Page](https://animeshmaji.github.io/gsap-animation-pizza/)

-## 🔥 Características
+## 🔥 Features

-- Animaciones suaves con **GSAP**
+- Smooth animations with *GSAP*
-- Efectos de scroll con **ScrollMagic**
+- Scroll effects with *ScrollMagic*
-- Imágenes de ingredientes y pizza organizadas por secciones
+- Images of ingredients and pizza organized by sections
-- Diseño visual limpio y llamativo
+- Clean and striking visual design

-## 🛠️ Tecnologías utilizadas
+## 🛠️ Technologies used

 - HTML5
 - CSS3